catalyst/moodle-tool_testtasks/README.md

 # moodle-tool_testtasks

-Simple tasks to assist with testing.
+A plugin to assist with testing [MDL-57852](https://tracker.moodle.org/browse/MDL-57852)